carlomunguia/wood-foundry/README.md

 This site is a resource for exotic wood hobbyists to refer training tips & tutorials on certain species of wood!

+This section will continue to evolve as requirements are developed!

 To start your Phoenix server:

   * Install dependencies with `mix deps.get`